 Each college has its own tuition rate increase per year, so to get an accurate measure of an individual college’s tuition inflation rate, you can use the Bureau of Labor Statistics (BLS) inflation rate calculator to calculate the current inflation of college tuition rate for each institution based on previous tuition costs.

-Ultimately, the average cost of tuition has increased more than 144% since 2001 on average, even after accounting for inflation.
+Ultimately, the average cost of tuition has increased nearly 180% over the past 20 years, even after accounting for inflation.

 How Does Inflation Affect College Tuition?